tom95/svgcanvas/README.md

 A canvas that produces SVG output.
 This is essentially a fork of the [SeasideDynamicSVG](http://www.squeaksource.com/SeasideDynamicSVG.html) project, just without the dependency on Seaside.

+> NOTE: This project is in an early stage, be sure to have a look at the issues to get an idea of its limitations.

 ## Installation

 ```